-Pieris AG entered into a materials transfer agreement, which is effective as of January 14, 2013.
-Under this arrangement the partner tests certain Pieris Anticalin® proteins with certain proprietary materiel, conducts certain purification and characterization studies on the resulting combined products and subsequent preclinical studies.
-Pieris AG produces and supplies Anticalin® proteins and receives research reports from the partner.
+The Company entered into a materials transfer agreement, which is effective as of January 14, 2013.
+Under this arrangement the partner tests certain Company Anticalin® proteins with certain proprietary materiel, conducts certain purification and characterization studies on the resulting combined products and subsequent preclinical studies.
+The Company produces and supplies Anticalin proteins and receives research reports from the partner.
 Each party is otherwise responsible for its own costs and expenses.
-Pieris AG recognized research and development services revenue of \$138,091 in the year ended December 31, 2013 under this arrangement.
+The Company recognized research and development services revenue of \$138,091 in the year ended December 31, 2013 under this arrangement.
+No revenues were recognized under this agreement for the year ended December 31, 2014.